Last year’s hot summer was particularly unbearable for some London apartment dwellers, making it difficult to relax in the home or sleep comfortably.

 1. Portable air conditioning units

-Portable air conditioning units can be an affordable purchase but do have a number of drawbacks.
+Portable air conditioning units can be an affordable purchase.
+However, they do have several drawbacks.

-For example, they can be quite expensive to run and also take up a lot of floor space in an apartment, which can be a problem if you have limited available space.
-What’s more, these portable units have large hoses that need to expel air to the outside.
+For example, they can be expensive to run and take up a lot of floor space in an apartment.
+This can be a problem if you have limited available space.
+Moreover, these portable units have large hoses that need to expel air to the outside.

-This means that all the time your unit is operating you need to have an outside window open, which really does defeat the purpose of owning an air conditioning unit as you will have both heat and humidity entering the home through the open window.
+This means that you need to have an outside window open all the time your unit is operating.
+This defeats the purpose of owning an air conditioning unit.
+You will have both heat and humidity entering the home through the open window.

-Other drawbacks of portable units are that they’re actually quite heavy to move around and they only cool a limited amount of space.
-For example, if your apartment has a completely open plan living/dining/kitchen zone it’s unlikely that a portable unit would cool the entire area.
+Another drawback of portable units is that they’re actually quite heavy to move around.
+Also, they only cool a limited amount of space.
+For example, if your apartment has a completely open plan living/dining/kitchen zone, it’s unlikely that a portable unit would cool the entire area.

-You need to drill three holes in exterior walls to fix these units.
-Two large holes need to be 162mm in diameter and a drain hose needs fitting to expel water droplets.
+You must drill three holes in the exterior walls to fix these units.
+Two large holes need to be 162mm in diameter, and a drain hose needs to be fitted to expel water droplets.

-No matter whether you run your unit in heat or cool mode, all three outlets are operational, and the dripping drain hose will likely contravene your apartment tenancy or ownership agreements with the building owners.
+No matter whether you run your unit in heat or cool mode, all three outlets are operational, and the dripping drain hose will likely contravene your apartment tenancy or ownership agreements.

-Some other drawbacks of through the wall air conditioners are that they usually need to be fitted by professionals and, once in place, they cannot be moved.
+Some other drawbacks of through-the-wall air conditioners are that they usually need to be fitted by professionals.
+Once in place, they cannot be moved.

 3. The conventional air conditioning unit

-A conventional air conditioning unit sits on your apartment wall and blows out cool air.
-It features refrigeration pipework that runs around the interior wall and needs to be fitted to an outside box sited on your apartment balcony or garden.
+A conventional air conditioning unit sits on your apartment wall, blowing out cool air.
+It features refrigeration pipework that runs around the interior wall and must be fitted to an outside box on your apartment balcony or garden.

-This will be the cheapest available option; however, most London apartment dwellers do have regulations in place that prevent any penetrations to the outside walls of their property.
+This will be the cheapest option; however, most London apartment dwellers have regulations that prevent any penetrations to the outside walls of their property.

-Ultimately, the building owner retains ownership of the exterior of your home, so you are also unlikely to have the ability to sit an external air conditioning unit on the balcony.
+Ultimately, the building owner retains ownership of the exterior of your home.
+Hence, you are also unlikely to have the ability to sit an external air conditioning unit on the balcony.

-One of the major advantages of conventional air conditioning units is that they are very effective at cooling rooms quickly as they are more powerful and are fitted with better fans.
+One of the significant advantages of conventional air conditioning units is that they are very effective at cooling rooms quickly as they are more powerful and are fitted with better fans.

-However, one unit won’t cool your entire home and you will need to check out the cooling coverage area before making any arrangement to purchase.
+However, one unit won’t cool your entire home, and you must check out the cooling coverage area before making any arrangements to purchase.

-This tends to be one of the most affordable cooling solutions if your property ownership or tenancy agreement allows their fitment.
+This tends to be one of the most affordable cooling solutions.
+But only if your property ownership or tenancy agreement allows their fitment.

 4. Fully internal residential air conditioning from Cool You

-Chances are, if you’re living in a London apartment, you will know by now that the above air conditioning systems are not the best air conditioning solution for apartments in London.
+Chances are, if you’re living in a London apartment, you will know by now that the above air conditioning systems are not the best air conditioning solution for flats in London.

 That’s why we have developed a completely internal air conditioning solution that requires no penetrations to the outside.

-The way the Cool You internal air conditioning works is very much like the way conventional units work.
+The Cool You internal air conditioning works very much like the way conventional units work.

-This works in much the same way as balcony mounted external cooling condensers and can operate a number of air conditioning systems.
+This works much the same way as balcony-mounted external cooling condensers.
+They can operate several air conditioning systems.

-There are lots more benefits associated with fitting internal air conditioning units, and you can find out more here.
+There are many more benefits associated with fitting internal air conditioning units.
+You can find out more here.

-Our top quality internal air conditioning units don’t compromise on quality or performance and offer a complete cooling solution for London apartments.
+Our top-quality internal air conditioning units don’t compromise quality or performance.
+They offer a complete cooling solution for London apartments.

 SEE OUR MOST POPULAR FULLY INTERNAL AIR CONDITIONING SYSTEMS